ImplFerris/pico-pico/src/ldr/index.md

 You will need the following components:

 - LDR (Light Dependent Resistor)
-- Resistor (typically 10kΩ); needed to create voltage divider
+- Resistor (typically 10 kΩ); needed to create voltage divider
 - Jumper wires (as usual)

 ## Prerequisite